-The earliest surviving Arabic treatise on the topic was written by al-Khwārizmī somewhere around the year 820.3 It is clear from the introduction that al-Khwārizmī did not invent the technique: the caliph al-Macūn, so he tells, had asked him to write a compendious introduction to it, so it must have existed and been so conspicuous that the caliph knew about it; but it may have existed as a technique, not in treatise form.
-If we are to believe al-Khwārizmī's claim that he choose to write about what was subtle and what was noble in the art (and why not believe him?), al-Khwārizmī's treatise is likely not to contain everything belonging to it but to leave out elementary matters.
+The earliest surviving Arabic treatise on the topic was written by al-Khwarizmī somewhere around the year 820.3 It is clear from the introduction that al-Khwarizmī did not invent the technique: the caliph al-Ma^cmūn, so he tells, had asked him to write a compendious introduction to it, so it must have existed and been so conspicuous that the caliph knew about it; but it may have existed as a technique, not in treatise form.
+If we are to believe al-Khwarizmī's claim that he choose to write about what was subtle and what was noble in the art (and why not believe him?), al-Khwarizmī's treatise is likely not to contain everything belonging to it but to leave out elementary matters.

-It is not certain that al-Khwārizmī's treatise was the first of its kind, but of the rival to this title (written by the otherwise little known ibn Turk) only a fragment survives (ed.
-Sayılı, 1962).
-In any case it is clear that one of the two roughly contemporary treatises has influenced the other, and for our purpose we may take al-Khwārizmī's work to represent the beginning of written Arabic algebra well.
+It is not certain that al-Khwarizmī's treatise was the first of its kind, but of the competitor to this title (written by one ibn Turk) only a fragment survives [ed.
+Sayılı 1962].
+In any case it is clear that one of the treatises has influenced the other, and for our purpose we may take al-Khwarizmī's work to represent the beginning of written Arabic algebra well.

-Al-Khwārizmī's algebra (proper) is basically a rhetorical algebra.
-As al-Khwārizmī starts by saying (ed.
-Hughes, 1986, p.
-233), the numbers that are necessary in al-jabr wa'l-muqābalah are roots, census and simple numbers.
+Al-Khwarizmī's algebra (proper) is basically a rhetorical algebra.
+As al-Khwarizmī starts by saying [ed.
+Hughes 1986: 233], the numbers that are necessary in al-jabr wa'l muqābalah are roots, census and simple numbers.
 Census (eventually censo in Italian) translates Arabic māl, a "possession" or "amount of money", the root (radix/jidhr, eventually radice) is its square root.
-As al-Khwārizmī explains, the root is something which is to be multiplied by itself, and the census that which results when the root is multiplied by itself; while the fundamental second-degree problems (on which presently) are likely to have originated as riddles concerned with a real amount of money and its square root (similar to what one finds, for instance, in Indian problem collections),4 we see that the root is on its way to take over the role as basic unknown quantity (but only on its way), whereas "dirham" serves in
+As al-Khwarizmī explains, the root is something which is to be multiplied by itself, and the census that which results when the root is multiplied by itself; while the fundamental second-degree problems (on which presently) are likely to have originated as riddles concerned with a real amount of money and its square root (similar to what one finds, for instance, in Indian problem collections), we see that the root is on its way to take over the role as basic unknown quantity (but only on its way).
+In the first steps of a problem solution, the basic unknown may be posited as a res or šay, "a thing" (eventually cosa); but in second-degree problems it eventually becomes a root, as we shall see.